 The risk is not only financial but also reputational - there are plenty of companies and individuals currently making the national news for apparently not paying the correct amount of tax.

-An additional risk for the hirer is when a fee payer pays a limited company where the assignment is inside IR35.
-The fee payer must deduct the appropriate amount of PAYE tax and account for it correctly to HMRC.
+An additional risk for the hirer is when a fee payer (if the contractor keeps their limited company the party who pays the limited company is called the fee payer) pays a limited company where the assignment is inside IR35.
+In these circumstances the fee payer must deduct the appropriate amount of PAYE tax and account for it correctly to HMRC.

-If they do not do this HMRC can transfer the debt to the agency who contracts with the hirer (if the workers were via an agency and not direct) and if they do not pay the debt it can be further transferred back to the hirer.
-Hirers will want to ensure that any fee payer is both compliant and financially secure.
+If they do not do this HMRC can transfer the debt to any party in the supply chain including the hirer.
+In addition to reviewing their supply chain, hirers will want to ensure that any fee payer is both compliant and financially secure.

-After understanding where the risk lies it comes as no surprise that the expectation is that hirers will decide that the vast majority of assignments will be caught by IR35.
-This was the case when the legislation was brought into the public sector.
+After understanding where the risk lies, it comes as no surprise that the expectation is that hirers will decide that the vast majority of assignments will be caught by IR35.
+This was the case when the legislation was brought into the public sector in 2017 and again in early 2020 when the legislation was being brought into the private sector until the government deferred it, due to COVID-19, to April 2021.

-Whilst it would be hoped that truly independent contractors will be allowed to continue operating via their limited company outside IR35, the direction of travel from the government is clear - they want contractors being engaged to ensure PAYE taxes are collected at source.
+Whilst it would be hoped that truly independent contractors will be allowed to continue operating via their limited company outside IR35, the direction of travel from the government is clear - they want substantially more contractors paying PAYE taxes.
 This means post April 2021 most contractors will be working through compliant PAYE umbrella companies, agency PAYE or professional employment solutions.

 There may be a number of contractors who are deemed crucial to a hirer.
 If these are not truly independent contractors outside IR35 then hirers may decide to give them a rate increase to compensate for the additional tax they will have to pay.

-Under all eventualities the hirer will want to have control over its supply chain to ensure compliance and financial stability.
+Under all eventualities the hirer will want to have control over its supply chain to ensure compliance and financial stability, thereby eliminating its own risks.

-A good starting point is for hirers to list all contractors who are engaged via their own limited companies anywhere in their supply chain, categorise them amongst other factors by role, pay rates, length of contract and whether they are crucial to the organisation.
+A good starting point is for hirers to list all contractors who are engaged via their own limited companies anywhere in their supply chain, collate their contract documentation, categorise them amongst other factors by role, pay rates, length of contract and whether they are crucial to the organisation.

 Understanding the risks is clearly key in assessing any roles that may be considered as outside IR35.

-Consultation on the draft legislation will end on the 5th of September 2019.
-When the dust settles, in our opinion, IR35 decisions will be made reflecting the risk appetite of each hirer.
-In the public sector this meant most assignments failed IR35 and already at the time of writing in the private sector companies such as HSBC, M & G and Morgan Stanley have reportedly stated that they will stop engaging contractors who use their own limited company.
+In our opinion, IR35 decisions will reflect the risk appetite of each hirer.
+In the public sector this meant most assignments failed IR35 and already in the private sector companies such as HSBC, M & G and Morgan Stanley have stated that they will stop engaging contractors who use their own limited company.